enpage/enpage/docs/guides/templates/rendering/loops.md

 ::: warning Important

-- Datasources are directly accessible in the template using the `data` object.
+- Data Sources are directly accessible in the template using the `data` object.
 - All children of an element using the `ep-for` attribute are evaluated by Liquid.
 There is **no need** to use the `ep-bind` attribute inside the children.
   :::